Restoring wildlife habitat since 1989

 SUMMER 2025 EVENTS

 Join us this summer for stewardship events.
 These events will be drop-in events to help us mulch, weed or water our previous planting sites.
-The location and details for each event will be posted two weeks before the event date.
-If you are planning to bring a group with more than 6 people, please contact us first to ensure that we can plan accordingly.
+No registration is required but if you are planning to bring a group with 5 or more people, please contact us first to ensure that we can plan accordingly.
+High school students should bring their own volunteer form for sign-off at the end of the event.

 FALL 2025 EVENTS